matt-richardson/matt-richardson.github.io/_posts/2015-12-04-converting-a-portable-class-library-project-to-use-project-dot-json.markdown

 After investigating, I found that MSBuild was getting confused as one of the dependencies ([stateless](https://github.com/nblumhardt/stateless)) was a PCL library, and therefore referencing `System.Core, Version=2.0.5.0`, whereas the rest of the code was referencing `System.Core, Version=4.0.0.0`.
 Now, version 2.0.5.0 of the reference assemblies is an interesting one, as its not a real assembly - its just there for the compiler to use, and uses type forwarding to pass it onto the correct assembly.

 This all compiles and runs successfully, but it still shows that pesky error during compilation.
 So, being a good open source citizen, I logged [an issue](https://github.com/nblumhardt/stateless/issues/37), and hoped for the best.
-But as this is the real world, the maintaner was a bit too busy to take a look and suggested I send a pull request, with an added suggestion that it would be cool to use the new `project.json` format that ASP.NET 5/Visual Studio 2015 introduced.
+But as this is the real world, the maintaner was a bit too busy to take a look and suggested I send a pull request, and added the suggestion that it would be worth using the new `project.json` format that ASP.NET 5 / Visual Studio 2015 introduced.
 And as such things are want to be, it took a tad more effort than expected.

 <!-- more -->